-The current base remuneration was last reviewed in July 2016.
-The Chairman and other independent directors are paid a fixed fee for participation in Board and Committees meetings plus a fee based on time spent on any additional matters as approved by the Board.
+The current base remuneration was last reviewed in July 2017.
+The Chairman and Non-executive directors are paid a fixed fee for participation in Board and Committee meetings plus a fee based on time spent on any additional matters as approved by the Board.
 Directors with earnings derived from business placed with the Group may also receive remuneration as financial planners.
 The Chairman's fixed fee is higher than other non-executive directors based on comparative roles, time and fees in the external market.

 Non-executive directors' fees for the Company are determined within an aggregate directors' fee pool limit, which is periodically recommended for approval by shareholders.
-The maximum pool is proposed at \$450,000 a year and approval is being sought from shareholders at the Annual General Meeting on 20 October 2016 for this increase from the current level of \$350,000.
+The maximum pool is \$450,000 a year which was approved by shareholders' at the Annual General Meeting on 20 October 2016.